bakaphp/kanvas-doc/companies-branches.md

 ## Delete Company Branch

-The method deleteCompanyBranch is used to delete a company branch.
-It recieves the id of the company branch.
+The deleteCompanyBranch method is used to delete a company branch.
+It receives the id of the company branch.
 It returns a boolean.

 ```js
 Kanvas.companies.deleteCompanyBranch(id: string): boolean